-For most stroke survivors, stroke rehabilitation exercises start at a hospital or stroke rehab facility and include a variety of sessions and stroke physical therapy exercises dedicated to regaining independence and movement.
-Studies have shown that regular stroke rehab exercise not only improves mobility and overall well-being, but its impact on lifestyle can also reduce the risk of a future stroke.Physical therapists recommend the motorized Theracycle exercise equipment for stroke patients because it allows safe and effective stroke physical therapy and stroke rehab exercises to continue at home.
+For most stroke survivors, stroke rehab exercise starts at a hospital or stroke rehabilitation facility and includes a variety of sessions and stroke physical therapy exercises dedicated to regaining independence and movement.
+Studies have shown that regular stroke rehabilitation exercises not only improve mobility and overall well-being, but its impact on lifestyle can also reduce the risk of a future stroke.
+In addition, studies show that stroke victims who partake in a stroke rehabiliation exercise program achieve better performance levels than those who don’t.

 Challenge: Loss of Motor Control

-Theracycle Solution: Compared to standard home exercise equipment, our motorized Theracycle stroke therapy bikes are a superior choice for stroke treatment and stroke rehabilitation exercises.
+Theracycle Solution: Compared to standard home exercise equipment, our motorized Theracycle stroke therapy bikes are a superior choice for stroke treatment and stroke rehabilitation exercise.
 The unique motorized technology assists in achieving an exercise regimen even if you have lost motor control in one or both sides of your body or just simply haven’t regained leg strength.

 Challenge: Mobility Issues

-Theracycle Solution: Choose from the wheelchair accessible Theracycle 100 or Theracycle 300.
+Theracycle Solution: Choose from the wheelchair-accessible Theracycle 100 or Theracycle 300.
 The Theracycle 300 provides a 360-degree swivel seat that is ergonomically designed with a low step-through base making it easy for stroke patients to mount and dismount from a wheelchair or walker.
-With additional support handles, custom foot pedals and an incredibly stable frame, a Theracycle provides the support and safety you need and the best stroke physical therapy available.
+With additional support handles, custom foot pedals, and an incredibly stable frame, a Theracycle provides the support and safety you need and the best stroke physical therapy available.